Chorus There can only be one star. So why you hatin’?

 The race to achieve impossible beauty standards begins a journey of mythic proportions in Tori Sampson's explosive 'If Pretty Hurts Ugly Must Be a Muhfucka.'
 Go inside the first day of rehearsal to meet the cast and creatives!

 In 1998, 15 years before Beyoncé released her song “Pretty Hurts,” Lauryn Hill dropped her legendary record ‘The Miseducation of Lauryn Hill.’ ...
 And on a road in Raleigh, tucked into the backseat of her mother’s peach Volvo on the way to school, nine-year-old Tori Sampson was listening.
-(Lizzie Stern, Literary Associate)
+(Lizzie Stern, Literary Manager)

 Think of words you may deem part of pop culture, words that seem to sprout up on social media, take over your newsfeeds, and then fade out of existence.
 Think “bae,” “bruh,” “bless.”
 If someone asked you where these words originated, where would you say?
 (Divinia Shorter, Literary Fellow)